 Use of the data

 The underlying profits data used to calculate the rates of return are used within the UK National Accounts.
-They are consistent with the Quarterly National Accounts Statistical Bulletin quarter four 2011 and the UK Economic Accounts quarter four 2011 both published on 28 March 2012.
+They are consistent with the Quarterly National Accounts Q4 2011 and the UK Economic Accounts Q4 2011 both published on 28 March 2012.

-Details on the methods used for the Quarterly Operating Profits survey is available in the Quality Methodology Information document.
+Details on the methods used for the Quarterly Operating Profits survey is available in the Quality and Methodology Information (118.8 Kb Pdf) document.

 Perpetual Inventory Method

-The Summary Quality Reports for Profitability and the Quality Methodology Information document for Quarterly Operating Profits are available on the National Statistics website.
+The Summary Quality Reports for Profitability (118.8 Kb Pdf) and Quarterly Operating Profits (160.1 Kb Pdf) are available on the ONS website.
 The enhanced Quality Methodology Information document for Profitability will be available shortly.